ubc-library-rc/gis-reference-mapping/content/hands-on1.md

 # Gathering Data
 {: .no_toc}

-So where do you find spatial data?
+In the [Introduction to Mapmaking with QGIS](https://ubc-library-rc.github.io/gis-mapping-intro/), you learned about spatial data.
+Where, then, do you find spatial data?
 Maybe you already have some, maybe you're still searching.
 A lot of spatial data is accessible via the internet, albeit under different licenses.

 <details open markdown="block">
   <summary>